reetu95/SupportAI/README.md

 | ------- | -------: | --------: | -----: | -------: | ------: |
 | ELECTRA |    89.0% |     84.4% |  85.8% |    85.1% |   95.3% |

-ELECTRA was selected because it gave the best overall balance across F1-score and ROC-AUC.
+ELECTRA was selected because it gave the best overall balance across F1 score and ROC AUC.

 RoBERTa was also strong and was kept as a comparison model.